simw/ai-notes/ai-notes/conditional-2.md

 P(t \mid x, w, \sigma^2) = N(t \mid y(x, w), \sigma^2)
 $$

+In this paramterization, any function $y(x, w)$ will lead to a normalized probability distribution.
+If the parameters $w$ are found in an optimization, no constraints are needed to be applied to $w$ in order to normalize.

 By assuming that the data points are iid, the likelihood becomes

 $$